mariojgt/speedo/README.md

 # Speedo
-Small Php Framework MVC, That use laravel blade ,eloquent and some other base.
+Small Php Framework MVC, That use laravel blade ,eloquent and some other common classes.